uofu-emb/2024_lab10_Chase_Ayman/README.md

 ![example workflow](https://github.com/uofu-emb/2024_lab10_Chase_Ayman/actions/workflows/main.yml/badge.svg)

-# Hello FreeRTOS Example Code - GPIO Blink Task Scenarios
+# Lab 10 - GPIO Blink Task Scenarios and Power Consumption

 ## **Note**
 Our method involves declaring all 5 scenarios as individual functions in the `hello_freertos.c` file.
 You can comment out whichever functions you don't want to run/flash in the `main()`.